luxannaxul/csg-rs/README.md

-very rusty tool for generating context-sensitive-grammar. example usage:
+very rusty tool for generating valid words based on a context-sensitive-grammar. example usage:

-anywhere in this directory run
+anywhere in this directory run "cargo run --quiet --release"
->>>cargo run --quiet --release

 then you can enter your variables by pressing the corresponding key

-variables..
-S
-A
-B
-X
+variables..\n
+S\n
+A\n
+B\n
+X\n

 press space or enter to get to terminals